-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 Where does your enterprise stand on the AI adoption curve?
 Take our AI survey to find out.

 Mobile game publisher Scopely added two new board members — initial public offering adviser Marcie Vu and former Activision Blizzard president Coddy Johnson.
-You could say this is a sign that Scopely is preparing for going public, though Scopely itself isn’t specifically saying that yet.
+You could say this is a sign that Scopely is preparing for going public, though the company itself isn’t specifically saying that yet.

 Vu is a former executive at Qatalyst and Morgan Stanley, where she was an adviser on numerous IPOs for companies such as Alibaba.com, Facebook, Google, LinkedIn, and Zynga.
 Johnson was the No. 2 executive at Activision Blizzard, which has $8 billion in revenues and a market value of $74 billion.
 Johnson has a lot of experience leading one of the largest gaming companies in the world, and Scopely said it is sending an important signal to the industry as it cements its position as a leading private gaming company gearing up for this next stage of growth.

-Walter Driver, co-CEO of Scopely in Los Angeles, said in an interview that he was excited to bring aboard the new board members.
+Walter Driver, the co-CEO of Scopely in Los Angeles, said in an interview that he was excited to bring aboard the new board members.

-“We’re super excited to have Coddy and Marcie joining and helping us navigate the next stage of growth at Scopely,” Driver said.
+“We’re super-excited to have Coddy and Marcie joining and helping us navigate the next stage of growth at Scopely,” Driver said.
 “It’s been an exciting last few years, with some pretty explosive growth in the rearview mirror.
-Having trusted advisors to rely on as we navigate the next set of challenges is going to be a huge advantage.”
+Having trusted advisers to rely on as we navigate the next set of challenges is going to be a huge advantage.”

 Coddy Johnson